-Here are some of the pros and cons of living in Roxas City:
+Here are some pros and cons of living in Roxas City:

 - If you love seafood, you will be at home here.
-Seafood in Roxas City is sold at a low price, and almost every restaurant here serves fresh seafood.
+Seafood in the city is available at a cheap price, and almost every restaurant here serves fresh seafood.
 But seafood is not the only affordable food here but other favorite dishes too.

-- 53% of economic activity in Roxas City is farming and fishing, so it’s much lower in pollution than the big cities.
+- 53% of economic activity in Roxas City is farming and fishing, so it’s much lower in pollution than in the bigger cities.

-- If you are tired of a stressful living, you will find a life-long respite here.
+- If you are having a stressful living, you will find a lifelong respite here.
 The days in Roxas City are longer, and life is easier.

-- Roxas City has at least 6 shopping malls and numerous restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican.
+- This city has at least 6 shopping malls and many restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican.

 - The people in Roxas City are friendly, polite, and helpful to foreign nationals.
 And we can speak English too.